TuomoNieminen/covid19underreporting/Readme.md

 ## About

-This repositry contains programming code examples related to the manuscript titled *Underreporting of SARS-CoV-2 infections during the first wave of the 2020 COVID-19 epidemic in Finland - Bayesian inference based on a series of serological surveys*.
+This repository contains programming code examples related to the manuscript titled *Underreporting of SARS-CoV-2 infections during the first wave of the 2020 COVID-19 epidemic in Finland - Bayesian inference based on a series of serological surveys*.

-The manuscript is currently unpublished.

 ## Contents